UnaBiz/unashield/docs/hardware.md

 | **1** | **1** | **X** | **OUTPUT** | **NO** | **Output High** |

 ### (02) Can UnaShield work as a breakout board?
 UnaShield can be the breakout board of the onboard SIGFOX module.
-Only five pin need to connect, so that the SIGFOX module can be controlled by any external MCU or integrated to any existed system.
+Only five pins need to connected, so that the SIGFOX module can be controlled by any external MCU (e.g. ARM CPU, Raspberry Pi) or integrated to any existing system.

 #### Power Pins：3V3, 5V, GND

 #### UART Interface：UART-TX (D4), UART-RX (D5)

-Both the 3V3 and 5V UART signaling levels are acceptable.
-The onboard level-shifting circuit regulates the 5V UART signaling to 3V3, the nominal power level of onboard SIGFOX module.
+**Both 3V3 and 5V** UART signaling levels are acceptable.
+The onboard level-shifting circuit regulates the 5V UART signaling to 3V3, which is the nominal power level of the onboard SIGFOX module.

 ### (03) Can the UART Interface be reused?

-The D4 & D5 pins are the UART interface on UnaShield, used to communicate with the onboard SIGFOX module.
-UART interface is dedicated for communication between two terminals only, so D4 & D5 can’t be connected for any other usages.
+The **D4 & D5** pins are used by the **UART interface** on UnaShield, for communicating with the onboard SIGFOX module.

+UART communications is designed for two endpoints only, so D4 & D5 cannot be connected for any other purpose.

 ### (04) Can the I2C Interface be reused?

-The A4 & A5 pins are the I2C interface on UnaShield, used to communicate with the onboard sensors & the Grove connector #1 as well.
+The **A4 & A5** pins are the I2C interface on UnaShield, used to communicate with the **onboard sensors** and **Grove connector #1** as well.

+The **I2C interface** works in daisy-chain mode.
+Each terminal should have a unique I2C address so that they may be connected serially.
-I2C interface works in daisy-chain mode, which means each terminal owns a unique address.
-The message transmitted with the unique address of the receiver, so that only one of the terminals in the daisy-chain can catch and decode the message.
+Every message transmitted on I2C contains the unique I2C address of the receiver, so that only one of the terminals in the daisy-chain can intercept and process the message.

-Any I2C device with a unique and distinguishable address can connect to these two pins with parallel connection.
+Any I2C device with a unique and distinguishable address can connect to these two pins simultaneously.

-### (05) Can the Grove Connector #2 Interface (A2 & A3) be reused?
+### (05) Can Grove Connector #2 (A2 & A3) be reused?

-The A2 & A3 pins are connected to Grove connector #2 for any possible extension via Grove interface.
-In case the Grove connector #2 is un-used, the A2 & A3 can be reserved for any analog connection.
+The **A2 & A3** pins are connected to **Grove Connector #2** for linking with Grove sensor connected to that port.
+If Grove Connector #2 is not connected to any Grove sensor, then A2 & A3 can be used for other Analog Input/Output connections.

 ### (06) Can D8 & D9 be reused?

-The D8 & D9 pins are assigned to be the user programmable LED control.
-Remove the short-jumper on J203 will disable the LED function, and then D8 & D9 will be free for any digital connection.
+The **D8 & D9 pins** control the **user-programmable LED.** Remove the jumper on **J203** to disable the LED function, and D8 & D9 may be reused for other Digital Input/Output connections.

 ### (08) What's the guideline for deciding if a pin is reusable?

+Each pin can only be assigned to one function.
+The pin may not be reused until the default function of that pin has been deactivated.
 If the same pin is used by two circuits (e.g. UART Interface and Digital Input/Output), the conflict in the electrical signalling will lead to failure of both functions.

-Except the protocol like I2C, which supports daisy-chain connection, each pin can only be assigned to one function.
-Can’t be reused until the default function has been deactivated.
+The only exception is the I2C connection, which supports daisy-chaining of multiple sensors on the same I2C pins.

 ### (09) Any limitations on the I/O pins?

-UnaShield is a shield for Arduino platform.
+UnaShield is designed to run on the Arduino hardware platform.
 All the I/O pins derive from the MCU on Arduino platform.
-Maximal current for each I/O pin is 40mA on Arduino UNO R3.
+Maximal current for each I/O pin is **40mA** on Arduino Uno R3.

 ### (10) How to activate the UnaShield?

 Follow the steps here to activate your UnaShield: (https://bit.ly/unashieldact)[https://bit.ly/unashieldact]

-Each UnaShield activated will get two years of free Sigfox subscription.
+Each UnaShield activated will enjoy two years of free Sigfox subscription.

 ### (11) What is the warranty for UnaShield?